RENCI/ctmd-dashboard/README.md

 #### Installing New Modules

-If, for example, suppose you execute `npm install some-tool` to install a module (which would of course be done from within the `frontend/` directory), the next time `docker-compose up` is run, the `--build` flag will need to be used `some-tool` installed on the image before the container spins up.
+If, for example, you execute `npm install some-tool` to install a module (which would of course be done from within the `frontend/` directory), the next time `docker-compose up` is run, the `--build` flag will need to be used so that `some-tool` is installed on the image before the container spins up.

-Alternatively, you could log into the running `react` container and `npm install` it there, in the (default location) `/usr/src/app`.
+Alternatively, you could circumvent this by logging into the running `react` container and `npm install` it there in (the default location) `/usr/src/app`.

 ### Production

 #### Prerequisites

 The production server will employ basic http authentication.
-For this, we'll need to copy the `frontend/.htpasswd.sample` file to `frontend/.htpasswd`, and its contents will contain a username and a hashed password.
-Use the sample file as an example.
+For this, we'll need a password file, and Docker will look for the file `frontend/.htpasswd`.
+You can copy the sampel password file `frontend/.htpasswd.sample` to that location.
+Its contains usernames and hashed passwords, as the sample file illustrates.
 To generate the hashed password, use a tool like `htpasswd` from `apache2-utils`.

-To use this tool, navigate into `frontend/` and execute `htpasswd -c ./.htpasswd [username]`.
+To use `htpasswd`, navigate into `frontend/` and execute `htpasswd -c ./.htpasswd [username]`.
 Then you'll be prompted to enter a password twice.

 The entire interaction shows output like the following.